Eastern Shore Mortgage Mitigation Attorneys

 The REST Report is a tool that helps you evaluate your mortgage information in the same light that your mortgage lender does.
 It is extremely useful both as a tool that we will utilize in negotiating a mortgage modification and as a foreclosure mediation tool.

 When faced with mortgage problems you need to know all your alternatives, including mortgage modification, mortgage forbearance, mortgage mediation, exit strategies, short sale, and

 Contact Our Maryland Attorneys for Confidential Guidance With Your Mortgage

 Contact The Law Firm of Shaw and Crowson, P.A., if you have questions regarding mortgage modifications or for solid legal advice and representation.
-We are conveniently located one block from the Salisbury courthouse.
+We are conveniently located only about 10 minutes from the Salisbury Court House.
 To contact us for experienced legal services close to home, call 410-742-9171.

 A carefully and completely documented history of your good-faith attempt to modify your mortgage might be the first important ingredient in saving your home from foreclosure.

 We are a federally designated debt relief agency.
 We provide debt relief under the Bankruptcy Code.